arnewohletz/AllMyNotes/source/tutorial/python/machine_learning.rst

     Measures the square of the difference between the predictions and the targets.

-    **Suitable for**: This is a widely used loss function for regression problems.
-    (Regression means, prediction of a value)
+    **Suitable for**: The mean squared error is a widely used loss function for regression problems (Regression means, prediction of a value).

 Selection of the observed metrics
 ---------------------------------